Hqndler/AssFontCollector/README.md

 ## Usage

-Put the script inside the folder where the .ass files are.
+Put the script inside the folder where the .ass files are.<br>
 Launch the script and follow the steps.
-Everything is explained.
+Everything is explained.<br>
 Done !

 ### Recommended